 my.cnf configuration file.

-current session by setting the
+during the current session by setting the

 When MySQL is installed on Windows using the MySQL Configuration

 storage engine can be selected as the default.
 See